Unresponsive pilot seen slumped over before deadly Virginia plane crash, officials say

 In Fairfax, Virginia, Travis Thornton was settled on a couch next to his wife, Hannah, and had just begun recording himself playing guitar and harmonica when they were startled by a loud rumble and rattling that can be heard on the video.
 The couple jumped up to investigate.
 Thornton tweeted that they checked in with their kids upstairs and then he went outside to check the house and talk to neighbors.

 The plane that crashed was registered to Encore Motors of Melbourne Inc, which is based in Florida.
-John Rumpel, a pilot who runs the company, told The New York Times that his daughter, 2-year-old granddaughter, her nanny and the pilot were aboard the plane.
-They were returning to their home in East Hampton, on Long Island, after visiting his house in North Carolina, he said.
+Rumpel, a pilot who runs the company said his family was returning to their home in East Hampton, on Long Island, after visiting his house in North Carolina.

 Rumpel told the newspaper he didn't have much information from authorities but suggested the plane could have lost pressurization.